JudahJ/Agar.io/README.md

-# Agar.io
+#Turtle.io

 This project is a simplified recreation of the game Agar.io.
 It was built using Python turtle graphics.
-The game supports two-player gameplay, allowing players to compete to grow their player blob by consuming food and each other.
+The game supports two-player gameplay, allowing players to compete to grow their player shape by consuming food and each other.
 It uses OOP; the different classes handle: movement mechanics, collision detection, and growth of the players.

- Features
+Features:

  1. Two-Player Gameplay
 - Player 1 Controlled using arrow keys ('Up', 'Down', 'Left', 'Right').